Normal Bite Occlusion

-A toothache can be one of the worst pains in the world, but what many people do not know is that the lay out of the teeth can determine whether or not you have pain in other areas.
+A toothache can be one of the worst pains in the world, but what many people do not know is that the layout of the teeth can determine whether or not you have pain in other areas.
 Back pain is one such issue that may be better sorted out by a visit to a dentist than a visit to the chiropractor.
 More understandable are the facial pains that are linked back to the teeth.

 The reason for this is the way your teeth are set in the jaws.
 Dentists and doctors are in agreement when they say that it is the bite that is the issue.
-If the teeth are not in the right place, the problems will start, and a way will have to be found to get them where they should be.
-The medical name given to the way that the teeth sit together is your “dental occlusion.”Any misalignment of the occlusion is going to put pressure on the jaws and the tendons and muscles.
-The skin covering determines how easily you can eat correctly, cough and show any form of emotion via the facial features.
+If the teeth are not in the right place, the problems will start, and solution will need to be found to get them in the proper position.
+The medical name given to the way that the teeth sit together is your “dental occlusion”.
+Any misalignment of the occlusion is going to put pressure on the jaws and the tendons and muscles.
+The skin covering your teeth determines how easily you can eat correctly, cough and show any form of emotion via the facial features.

 If you are lucky, then the lack of normal occlusion will not be too noticeable; so, there will have to be other ways to find out if you have one.
 One indication will be grinding the teeth at night.
 This will bring its own issues so that issue needs to be dealt with.
 Further indications will be that the teeth can split without there being a specific force that caused it, or that the gums are starting to recede.
 Bacteria can be the cause of this, as can other issues with oral hygiene, but if you have a normal occlusion you should be less at risk.

 Once the doctor has become involved, you will be on the way to having your teeth realigned.
 There will be tests undergone, and these are vital to ensure that the cause is the alignment of the teeth and not some other form of complaint or disease.
-Usually it will be vibration techniques and x-rays that are used to give the dentist and doctor a clear view of what is going on.
+Usually, it will be vibration techniques and x-rays that are used to give the dentist and doctor a clear view of what is going on.
 Once they have a clear picture of the teeth they will be able to decide which treatment they will carry out.
 They will make the decision depending on a variety of issues:

 - How worn out are the teeth – There may be the need for other treatment before they start to set the teeth right.